IngaMM/js_online_courses/README.md

 In this app one can select courses from a list.
 The list is searchable.
 The selected courses are shown in a summary.

-A live version of this app can be found at...
+A live version of this app can be found at https://floating-everglades-42106.herokuapp.com/

 Requirements
 yarn